AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

-perhaps should lead to refining existing heuristics or the development of new heuristics, or to the improvement of downstream optimization abilities in the compiler, but often instead is handled by adjusting the the various weights to try and obtain the desired outcome.
+perhaps should lead to refining existing heuristics or the development of new heuristics, or to the improvement of downstream optimization abilities in the compiler, but often instead is handled by adjusting the various weights to try and obtain the desired outcome.
 There is inevitable bias in the developer's choice of factors and the expert analysis required to gain insight only scales to relatively small numbers of examples.
 Rigorous analysis to cross-check the importance